Petco owners exploring sale or IPO - Bloomberg News

 CVC and CPPIB are interviewing potential advisers while reviewing strategic options, with formal efforts around a sale or IPO not expected to kick off until next year, Bloomberg said, citing people with knowledge of the matter. (https://bloom.bg/32bvHhe)

-CVC and CPPIB in 2016 acquired the pet supplies retailer for about $4.6 billion from TPG Capital LP and Leonard Green & Partners LP.
+CVC and CPPIB acquired the pet supplies retailer in 2016 for about $4.6 billion from TPG Capital LP and Leonard Green and Partners LP.

 ((UdaySampath.Kumar@thomsonreuters.com; within U.S.+1 646 223 8780; Twitter: https://twitter.com/sampath_uday ;))